hashemirafsan/framework-1/README.md

-# framework
+# WPGlue
-A light weight plugin framework for WordPress
+A light weight plugin framework for WordPress.